kschu91/puppet-gogs/README.md

             'USER' => 'johndoe',
         }
     }
+> **Note**: This parameter has changed from version [0.2.0](https://forge.puppet.com/kschu91/gogs/0.2.0) to [1.0.0](https://forge.puppet.com/kschu91/gogs/1.0.0)

 ## Limitations

 This module is developed and tested on Ubuntu, Debian and CentOS (RedHat should also work).
 But other distributions are currently not supported.
-Dont hesitate to [create an issue on Github](https://github.com/kschu91/puppet-gogs/issues/new) if you are facing any trouble.
+Do not hesitate to [create an issue on Github](https://github.com/kschu91/puppet-gogs/issues/new) if you are facing any trouble.

 ## Development